foosel/foosel.github.io/content/posts/2021-03-28-homelab-uplink-monitoring/index.md

 _Update from March 30th 2021_ I've now done that and [here's an updated gist](https://gist.github.com/foosel/70ecbeade55cc852dbc0a4f7c4040adc) that works identically to the `speedtest-rs` approach, but instead utilizes [Ookla's official command line tool](https://www.speedtest.net/apps/cli).
 The results are stable numbers that reflect the expected bandwidth and also match the web based test results.

+_Update from March 31st, 2021_ I wasn't too happy with running a proprietary tool for my speed testing, went looking for an OSS alternative, came across [librespeed](https://librespeed.org/) and therefore have now [replicated the setup again using that](https://gist.github.com/foosel/f7d9a08c0445454ab90d6c4974a9e316).
+You might want to experiment a bit to find a server close to you and define that via `--server <id>`, the auto discovery appears to be a bit wonky.
+Or just use your own server list via `--server-json` or `--local-json`.

 ## Latency and packet loss

 In addition to the available up- and downstream speeds, I constantly monitor latency and packet loss to a selected number of hosts both external and internal to my network as well.
 For this I ping some public DNS servers (Google, Cloudflare and Quadnine) and some of my own vservers for the remote side, and the ISP's Fritzbox, my managed network gear and internal servers for the LAN side.
 I used to do this via [Smokeping](https://oss.oetiker.ch/smokeping/), but when I set up my InfluxDB/Grafana stack I wanted to find a solution to have everything together in one place.